morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 WPA3-SAE will not work with some Realtek 88xx drivers.
 Let's just say that this issue is in progress.

-WPA3-SAE works with Mediatek 761x chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many.
+WPA3-SAE works with Mediatek 761Xu and 7921au chipset based USB WiFI adapters and, as far as I can tell, with all usb wifi adapters that use Linux in-kernel drivers and I have tested many.

 Note: This guide uses `systemd-networkd` for network management.
 If your Linux distro uses Network Manager or Netplan, they must be disabled.